Naga Bhairavi: Special appearances

-Dubbed Version
+Dubbed version

-This serial dubbed in Kannada with the same title on Zee Kannada from 8 March 2021.
-The show is also dubbed in Malayalam as Nagadevatha on Zee Keralam from 19 September 2022.
+This serial dubbed in Kannada with the same title on Zee Kannada from 8 March 2021 to 14 November 2021.
+This serial is also dubbed in Malayalam with the title Nagadevatha on Zee Keralam from 19 September 2022 to 30 March 2023.

 Production

 This is a fantasy and super natural television show produced by Pawon and Kalki Raja under the banner team 27 pictures.